anil-650/notes/DS/graphs.md

 ```

 2. Undirected Graph
-  + A directed graph is a graph made up of a set of vertices connected by ages in which the ages have direction.
+  + A directed graph is a graph made up of a set of vertices connected by edges in which the edges are bidirectional.

 ```